hucker/pathql/README.md

 - `AgeMinutes < 10` — modified in the last 10 minutes

 ### Query

 A `Query` object recursively walks a directory and lazily yields files matching the filter expression, one at a time as they are found.
 Stat results are cached and passed to all filters for efficiency.

+#### Threaded Producer-Consumer Model

+PathQL's query engine uses a threaded producer-consumer model:

+- A dedicated producer thread crawls the filesystem and enqueues file info.
+- The main thread consumes from the queue, applies filters, and yields matches.
+- The queue size is limited (default: 10) to balance memory and throughput.
+This design improves responsiveness and performance, especially for large or slow filesystems.

 ## Usage Examples

 ### 1. Find all PNG or BMP images under 1MB, modified in the last 10 minutes

 ```python
 from pathql.filters import Suffix, Size, AgeMinutes
 from pathql.query import Query